Compromising Dignity? Preventing Violent Extremism in the Sahel, Africa

 This project responds to the experience of policy-makers and practitioners working on ‘preventing violent extremism’ (PVE) who find policies developed and implemented under the rubric of PVE to be ambiguous and vague which can lead to dignity being compromised.
 This mixed-methods research in the G5 Sahel region will generate tools appropriate for use at multiple levels which i) enable stakeholders to think together about violence as it manifests itself in actual events and processes ii) bring into the open diverse conceptualisations of dignity and the way it is compromised by different PVE actors and iii) explore heritage as a source of symbolic and instrumental resources for the prevention of violence.
 Inspired by interdisciplinarity, this research moves beyond state-centric models of engaging with ‘extremism’, recognizes that states, themselves, can be the source of insecurity, rights abuses, and indignity, and uncovers the power of individuals and communities to change society and politics.

 This research project aims to inform understandings, shape perceptions and provide evidence on the challenges of preventing violence and the opportunities for sustainable peace in the G5 Sahel region wherethere is high unmet need and low research capacity.
-Specifically, this proposal aims to:
+Specifically, this project aims to:

 - Advance and deepen our understanding of violence as it is experienced in actual events and processes in the G5 Sahel region, a complex context where the populations have undergone rapid change as their world is reshaped by industrial capitalism, the post-colonial state has become a source of success and centralized power, migration, media and international trade have expanded horizons, and groups labelled ‘extremist’ operate.